"Rey Pamatmat's insight into his young characters' complex emotional lives rings true."— Stage Left

 A. Rey Pamatmat is the author of after all the terrible things I do, which will be also be produced at Milwaukee Repertory Theater in the 2014-2015 Season.
 Other plays include Edith Can Shoot Things and Hit Them, Thunder Above, Deeps Below, A Spare Me, DEVIANT, and High/Limbo/High.
 He was the 2012-2013 Hodder Fellow in Playwriting, the 2011-2012 PoNY Fellow, and is the Co-Director of the Ma-Yi Writer’s Lab.
 He received his BFA from NYU and his MFA from Yale School of Drama.

-Peter DuBois is in his sixth season as Artistic Director at the Huntington, where his directing credits include the world premieres of Lydia R. Diamond's Smart People, Evan M. Wiener’s Captors, Stephen Karam’s Sons of the Prophet (2012 Pulitzer Prize Finalist), Bob Glaudini’s Vengeance is the Lord’s, David Grimm’s The Miracle at Naples; the regional premieres of Stephen Belber’s The Power of Duff and Gina Gionfriddo’s Becky Shaw and Rapture, Blister, Burn; and Craig Lucas’Prelude to a Kiss.
+Peter DuBois is in his seventh season as Artistic Director at the Huntington, where his directing credits include the world premieres of Lydia R. Diamond's Smart People, Evan M. Wiener’s Captors, Stephen Karam’s Sons of the Prophet (2012 Pulitzer Prize Finalist), Bob Glaudini’s Vengeance is the Lord’s, David Grimm’s The Miracle at Naples; the regional premieres of Stephen Belber’s The Power of Duff and Gina Gionfriddo’s Becky Shaw and Rapture, Blister, Burn; and Craig Lucas’Prelude to a Kiss.
 His productions have been on the annual top ten lists of The New York Times, Time Out, New York Magazine, The New Yorker, Newsday, Variety, Entertainment Weekly, The Evening Standard, and Improper Bostonian, and he received an Honorable Mention for 2013 Bostonian of the Year by The Boston Globe Magazine.

 Friday, Saturday, Sunday& Tuesday Preview, Wednesday matinee